Estimate Time4 min

 Escrow

-Escrow involves a neutral third party holding the buyer’s money until the deal is closed and the home officially changes hands.4 Holding money in escrow provides a safety net for the seller, guaranteeing that the buyer has the money for the purchase, and that the money will be handed over once the title is transferred.
+An escrow company, real estate title company, or the seller's real estate agency holds the buyer’s money until the deal is closed and the home officially changes hands.3 Holding money in escrow provides a safety net for the seller, guaranteeing that the buyer has the money for the purchase, and that the money will be handed over once the title is transferred.
 It also helps protect the buyer from a fraudulent seller who may hold no actual claim to a title.
 The escrow holder is usually someone from the closing company, an attorney, or a title company agent.

 Closing and possession dates